wiggywombathead/ICUR-2018/README.md

 questions about the nature of our reality, asking whether our universe could be one such automaton.
-This paper provides a discussion into these automata, exploring the various power and limitations of a number of specific rule sets, covering John Conway's well-known ``Game of Life'' to the more obscure ``Langton's ant'' and ``Wireworld''.
+This paper provides a discussion into these automata, exploring the various power and limitations of a number of specific rule sets, covering John Conway's well-known "Game of Life" to the more obscure "Langton's ant" and "Wireworld".
 In particular, it explores the notion of computational universality, or Turing completeness, an automaton's ability to simulate any conceivable computation, and considers their potential in the context of solving two specific problems, the Firing Squad Synchronization